Establishing Child Custody in California- What you need to know

 As you and your ex move on with your lives, you will meet new people.
 Holidays will become more significant and the prospect of relocation may start to loom.
 You may need a child custody attorney in Los Angeles to navigate such situations.

 If you are going through a divorce and you have children, you should contact a Torrance child custody lawyer.
-Stearns Kim & Stearns & Ryan are highly experienced and effective Los Angeles custody lawyers.
+Stearns & Ryan Lawyers are highly experienced and effective Los Angeles custody lawyers.